The humane approach to feral-neighborhood cat control and a proven method in reducing the number of homeless cats.

 As a feral-neighborhood cat caregiver, you are responsible for the feeding and shelter of your colony; keeping an eye their overall health; and registering with a sponsoring outdoor cat organization

-PAWS Chicago offers two free TNR workshops each month in Chicago.
-Please note: TNR Workshops at PAWS Chicago will only be held if one or more participants register for the upcoming workshop at least three business days in advance.
-Each workshop includes information about how to perform TNR; the Cook County TNR Ordinance; and trapping tips, videos and hands-on demonstrations and resources.
+PAWS Chicago offers free TNR workshops by appointment.
+TNR workshops include information about how to perform TNR, the Cook County TNR Ordinance, trapping tips, videos, and hands-on demonstrations and resources.

 TNR Sponsoring Organizations of Cook County